 As a doula I provide emotional, educational, and physical or virtual support for your pregnancy, birth, and postpartum period.
 I am here as a resource and will help answer any questions and help you prepare for your birth and postpartum experiences.
 I offer compassionate and nonjudgemental support for everyone that I work with.
 I service Long Beach, Ca and surrounding cities in person as well as near and far, virtually.
 I also travel as a doula for those interested in my services.
 I would love to support you during this time.
 If you have any questions please don't hesitate to contact me

 Stevie’s goal is to spread awareness about birthing disparities and the ways birthing people of Color are affected by the medical industrial complex.
 She uses her profound background in Anthropology and Women, Gender, and Sexuality Studies to support the research and engagement she does as a birthworker.
 She offers access, knowledge, and empowerment to birthing people, new parents, and beyond through community support, resources, and cultural competence.
 Similarly, Stevie’s priority is to expand and cultivate community throughout Southern California with people of Color that share her goals of advocacy, social justice, and birthwork.
 Stevie has an abundance of experience in community organizing, including but not limited to trainings, workshops, and discussions.
 She would love to collaborate with other birth workers, community activists, and social justice advocates.

 Stevie has a Master’s degree in Anthropology, her research focused on Pacific Islander Birth Disparities and Traditions.
-She has conducted and presented research at many national conferences centered around birth workers of color in Los Angeles and Long Beach County.
+She has conducted and presented research at many national conferences, hospitals, campuses, and organizations centered around birth workers of Color, advocacy, health equity, and decolonizing birth.
 Stevie’s mission is to increase visibility, representation, and to create spaces for queer birthing people and birthworkers of Color.